Brexit brinkmanship: EU orders UK to scrap plan for treaty breach, UK refuses

 “I explained to Vice President Sefcovic that we could not and would not do that,” Gove said.

-EU diplomats and officials said the bloc could use the Withdrawal Agreement to take legal action against Britain, though there would be no resolution before the end-of-year deadline for Britain’s full exit from a transition period.
+EU diplomats and officials said the bloc could take legal action against Britain, though there would be no resolution before the end-of-year deadline for Britain’s full exit from a transition period.

 The British government says it is committed to the treaty and that a proposed law overriding parts of the Withdrawal Agreement merely clarifies ambiguities.
 Its main priority, it says, is the 1998 Northern Irish peace deal that ended decades of violence.